 Move your automatic deposits to your new account.
 If you have direct deposit for your paycheck, ask your employer to transfer your paychecks to your new account (you will likely need to provide a voided check from your new account to your employer).
 The same holds true for Social Security payments or other forms of income you receive automatically into your account.
 Ask for the date on which the payment to your new account will take place.

 Move your automatic withdrawals to your new account (you will likely need to provide the routing and account numbers at the bottom of your checks).
-When you know that sufficient funds will be in your new account, transfer your automatic payments so that they are now deducted from your new account.
+When you know that sufficient funds will be in your new account, transfer your automatic payments so they are now deducted from your new account.
 Ask for the date on which the payments from your new account will begin.
-It’s wise to leave a small amount of cash in your mega-bank checking account for a month after you think you have shifted your deposits and withdrawals to your new bank or credit union to guard against any unforeseen circumstances like checks you wrote that hadn't been cashed, or payments you forgot about.
+It’s wise to leave a small amount of cash in your mega-bank checking account for at least a month after you think you have shifted your deposits and withdrawals to your new bank or credit union, just to guard against any unforeseen circumstances like checks you wrote that hadn't been cashed, or payments you forgot about.

-If you have only online banking through your mega-bank, take screenshots of statements or print them out.
+If you only have online banking through your mega-bank, take screenshots of statements or print them out.
 Save them for your records and keep canceled checks you may later need.

 Transfer the final funds from your mega-bank account to your new account – once you have all your automatic deposits and payments transferred and any last checks have cleared your old account.
 Electronic transfer of these final funds to your new account is usually the fastest and safest method to use.